ufal/npfl129/exam/questions.md

   (including their size) and explain how prediction is performed (including the formula for the sigmoid function).
 [10]

-- Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas of the loss function and its gradient.
+- Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would to code it in `numpy`) of the loss function and its gradient.
 [20]

 #### Questions@:, Lecture 4 Questions
 - Define mean squared error and show how it can be derived using MLE.
 [10]